greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/engineering-ab-tests_1_1.md

 ---
 title: Engineering A/B tests
-description: "Learn more about how Digital Experience engineers our A/B tests."
+description: Learn more about how Digital Experience engineers our A/B tests.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/engineering-ab-tests_1_1/
+linkTitle: Engineering A/B tests
+type: docs
 ---

 ## Overview